 You may want to read the comment below before you actually try this zobo recipe, few person experienced soured taste when they used lots of pineapple, they agreed that pineapple flavor is better than actual pineapples when it comes to making zobo drink.

 By the end of this article you would have learned how to make zobo, the popular Nigerian tasty drink.

-Hausa women also makes tasty zobo, the people of Igbo are just beginning to learn about this wonderful drink
+Hausa women also make tasty zobo, the people of Igbo are just beginning to learn about this wonderful drink

 Here is how to make zobo in Nigeria, you will learn about all the ingredients used for making zobo and also why I prefer this above many other drinks.
 With the quantity of ingredients below you will be able to make about five liters of zobo.

 Preparation time: 30mins | Serving: 8 to 12 persons

 Zobo Leaves (medium bowl full).